Recursive Descriptions of Polar Codes

-We want to note here that the remarks, which we made on the SC line decoder at the end of Subsection \ref{sec:UVLineDecoder} also apply here.
-Specifically, the long paths hazards, requiring a more efficient designs by opening the recursive boxes is also relevant for the BP decoder, specifically for the routing layers in P-Mode.
-Furthermore, the issue of idle clock cycles for the PEs is also a problem of this design and the solution of Subsections \ref{sec:ParDecLine} and \ref{sec:LimitedParDecLine} may be adapted to this decoder too.
-However, while in the SC decoder, the existence of inactive PEs is due to the properties of the SC algorithm, which dictates the scheduling of the message computation, in the BP case, this is due to the scheduling we choose and not a mandatory property of the algorithm.
+Note however that while in the SC decoder, the existence of inactive PEs is due to the properties of the SC algorithm, which dictates the scheduling of the message computation, in the BP case, this is due to the scheduling we choose and not a mandatory property of the algorithm.
 Other types of scheduling do exist, and currently there is no evidence which scheduling is better (for example, in terms of the achieved error rate or in terms of the average number of iterations required for convergence).
 Hussami \textit{et al.} \cite{Hussami2009} proposed to use the Z-shape schedule, which description suggests a constant level of parallelism of $N$ PEs (of the type we considered here) operating all the time.
 This seems to give the Z-shape schedule an advantage over the GCC schedule if the number of processors is not limited (unless the technique of Subsection \ref{sec:ParDecLine} is applied).
-It is an interesting question to find which schedule is better, when the number of processors is limited.
+It is an interesting question to find out which schedule is better, when the number of processors is limited.
 This is a matter for further research.